-The David C. Isenberg Family Early Childhood Center provides high quality half and full-day early childhood education programs within an enriched Jewish environment.
+The David C. Isenberg Family Early Childhood Center provides high-quality half and full-day early childhood education programs within an enriched Jewish environment.
 We are dedicated to providing a secure and loving atmosphere so that young children can develop a positive self-image and grow intellectually, physically, emotionally, and socially.
 We welcome children of all faiths and backgrounds.

-Our educational approach values learning experiences through play, with activities and materials that encourage creativity, self-expression and inquiry.
+Our educational approach values learning experiences through play, with activities and materials that encourage creativity, self-expression, and inquiry.
 The daily schedule is a consistent routine, which allows for flexibility and attention to individual interests and preferences.
-Our well-qualified staff, combined with low student-teacher ratios, enables each child develop a sense of mastery and self-confidence in their abilities.
+Our well-qualified staff, combined with low student-teacher ratios, enables each child to develop a sense of mastery and self-confidence in their abilities.

 Bring your child into a warm, caring environment that fosters positive Jewish identity and values, while creating a sense of community and respecting the diverse backgrounds of our ECC families.

 The Infant Toddler Program provides quality care and education for young infants (ages 3-9 months), mobile infants (ages 8 months to 19 months), and toddlers (ages 16-36 months).
 The ratio for staff to infants is 1 to 3 and for staff to toddlers is 1 to 4 to ensure that your child is getting the attention and stimulation he or she needs.
 A dairy/kosher lunch is included for our all day kids.

 In addition to the regular program, children age 2 and older may participate in weekly swim lessons.